prashant-kikani/prashant-kikani.github.io/_posts/2026-1-15-the-great-filter.markdown

 The standard explanations usually involve catastrophe.
 We assume that intelligent civilizations destroy themselves with nuclear weapons, asteroid impacts, or rogue AI.
 We assume the "Great Filter" - the barrier that stops life from becoming galactic - is a bang.

-But what if the Great Filter isn’t a bang?
-What if it’s a whimper?
+But what if the Great Filter isn't a bang?
+What if it's a whimper?

 What if the reason we haven't met aliens is "trivial"?
 What if no civilization makes it to the stars simply because they lose the ability to **think long-term at a collective level**?

-Here is why the greatest threat to humanity isn’t a meteor, but our own inability to plan beyond the present.
+Here is why the greatest threat to humanity isn't a meteor, but our own inability to plan beyond the present.

 <br/>